krisveronique/krisveronique/README.md

-### I am a UX Design Technologist, who combines User Experience Design and Front-end Development expertise into a single focus; in order to research, architect, design, prototype, test, and develop digital products. 👋
+### I am a Product Designer, who combines User Experience Design and Front-end Development expertise into a single focus; in order to research, architect, design, prototype, test, and develop digital products. 👋

-- 🔭 I’m currently working on designOps, discoveries, and design systems
+- 🔭 I’m currently working on: Solving Fintech design challenges
-- 😄 Pronouns: she / her
-- ⚡ I geek out about: Gaming (currently exploring cloud gaming and VR)
+- ⚡ I geek out about: Blockchain Technology and Stablecoins; Gaming (currently exploring cloud gaming and VR)